la-ots/pelican/docs/foundation/typography.md

 **Use Span for Inline Style**

 Span tags `<span>` allow local text changes without affecting semantics.
 We can style <span class="text-danger">words in this sentence to be red</span> without affecting the semantics.
-This text can be <span class="fw-bold">bolder</span> without affecting the semantics.
-This text can be <span class="fst-italic">italicized</span> without affecting the semantics.
+This text can be <span class="fw-bold">bolder</span> without affecting the semantics.This text can be <span class="fst-italic">italicized</span> without affecting the semantics.

 ```html
 Span tags `<span>` allow local text changes without affecting semantics.
 We can style <span class="text-danger">words in this sentence to be red</span> without affecting the semantics.
 This text can be <span class="fw-bold">bolder</span> without affecting the semantics.
 This text can be <span class="fst-italic">italicized</span> without affecting the semantics.